anyalallart/cloud_project/README.md

    terraform apply
    ```

+## How to access
+after deploying, you can find the URL link at two different places :
+1. In the terminal after the deployment is completed, the link will be displayed for you to use.
+2. In azure, go on the frontend container app in the Overview section, the link will also be displayed.

 ## Project Structure
 - `app/frontend/`: Contains the React frontend application.
 - `app/backend/`: Contains the Flask backend application.